TrinityCore/tc-wiki/database/335/world/vehicle_accessory.md

 &nbsp;

 ### seat_id
-SeatID from VehicleSeat.dbc in witch the accessory should be spawned.
+[VehicleSeat ID](/files/DBC/335/vehicleseat#id) in witch the accessory should be spawned.
 &nbsp;

 ### minion